transrightsarehumanrights/lj-expand/doc/scripting.md

 - (lua) `lje.con_printf(format: string, ...)`: Prints a formatted message to the LJE console with LJE formatting.
 You can wrap text in color tags like `$red{this is red}`.
 - (lua) `lje.detour(original: function, detour: function) -> function`: Detours a function.
 The detour function should call the original function as needed.
 Returns the detoured function.
 - (lua) `lje.require(path: string) -> any`: Requires a Lua module from the script's folder.
 The difference between this and `lje.include` is that `lje.require` caches the module, so subsequent calls to `lje.require` with the same path will return the cached module instead of reloading it.
 - (lua) `cloned_mts`: A table containing copies of known good metatables for various object types.
-This is useful for interacting with objects without triggering metatable-based detections.

 ## `func` API